GoogleCloudPlatform/cloud-builders/go/README.md

 Once the workspace is set up, the `args` to the build step are passed through to the `go` tool.

+This tool builder sets `CGO_ENABLED=0`, so that all binaries are linked statically.

 ## Output files

 The binaries built by a `go install` step will be available to subsequent build